Nombolo For Business | Listing Experience

 A More Streamlined Listing Process with Enhanced Accessibility

-The process begins with an overview of all steps, setting clear expectations.
-Next, users are prompted through each inquiry to fill in profile information.
-We also optimized accessibility through strong visual contrast and language use.
+The process begins with an overview of all steps, setting clear expectations such that users are prompted through to complete business profile.

 Before